jacksonrodri/vote_abroad/content/en/pages/fwab.md

 **\*IMPORTANT: If you receive your official ballot after submitting your FWAB, you should complete and return your official ballot as well.**

 It’s okay--only one ballot per person will be counted.
-If both your FWAB and your official ballot arrive before the deadline, your FWAB will be discarded and only your official ballot will be counted,
+If both your FWAB and your official ballot arrive before the deadline, your FWAB will be discarded and only your official ballot will be counted.